videojs/spellbook/docs/sb-build-js-node.md

   <package.json>.spellbook.log-level=info
     A package.json variable that sets the default log level to use for all videojs-spellbook binaries.
 Can be set to fatal, error, warn, info, verbose, debug, or none.

+  <package.json>.spellbook.ie8=false
+    Make sure that IE8 is supported.
+Defaults to false.

   <package.json>.spellbook.js='{}'
     This setting will be ignored by this binary.